< Home

 Typically, once the CPS decides not to charge the offender, they will stick to that decision.
 They do have the power to review that decision under strict circumstances, including; new evidence coming forward, an inquest providing information on the death or an error made by the CPS.

-If it is likely that more evidence may become available in the future (such as by scientific advancement), the Prosecutor will tell the individual that Prosecution will remain a possibility if further evidence comes forward.
+If more evidence is likely to become available in the future (such as by scientific advancement), the Prosecutor will tell the individual that Prosecution will remain a possibility if further evidence comes forward.

 Trial